-This program will demonstrate how to control to navigate the Jaguar, move the arm-tracks and how to interpret, process, display and log multi-sensor information.

-This program provided with source code (c#)
+This program will demonstrate how to control and navigate the Jaguar-4x4-wheel, and how to interpret, process, display and log multi-sensor information.
+This program is provided with source code (c#).

-- updates motor encoder reading, motor temperature, board voltage and battery voltage measuring at 10Hz; - reads and displays IMU and Laser Range sensor data; - displays GPS reading on the Google Earth; - displays and controls Axis camera.
+- updates motor encoder reading, motor temperature, board voltage and battery voltage measured at 10Hz: - reads and displays IMU and Laser Range sensor data; - displays GPS readings on the Google Earth; - displays and controls Axis camera.

-Once you start the program, you will see the "Login Window"
+Once you start this program, you will see a "Login Window"

-It will read all the configuration information from outdoorrobotconfig.xml in c:\DrRobotAppFile\.
+It will read all the configuration information from "outdoorrobotconfig.xml" under c:\DrRobotAppFile\.